spacetelescope/terraform-deploy/README.md

 - `your-cluster-context`: `kubectl config get-contexts`
 - `user-name`: `kubectl config view`, the name you want will look something like `arn:aws:eks:us-west-2:############:cluster/<your-cluster>`.

-You may also want to set your `kubectl` context to be something else with
+If you had a previous `kubectl` context set, you may also want to set it to be something else with

 ```
 kubectl config use-context <different context>